Is Bowling An Under Rated Sport ? Health Benefits & Safety Tips for Children

 Bowling is a sport for the entire family.
-It is an excellent recreational activity which is fairly simple to understand and does not require much physical effort.
+It is an excellent recreational activity that is fairly simple to understand and does not require much physical effort.

 Ten-pin bowling is the most common form of this popular sport in which each player throws a ball aiming for a set of ten bowling pins placed at the other end of the bowling lane.
 Every player gets a total of 20 chances in a game of ten frames.
 Indoors, bowling is played on flat wooden floors and outdoors, it can be played on grass or concrete.
 Now it is also available as video games and mobile apps.